lewj85/PocketBach/README.md

 # PocketBach - by Jesse Lew

-## A program that records a melody, transcribes it, analyzes it, composes a chorale or Baroque fugue using the user's melody and data from Hooktheory's API, and creates both a MusicXML score and a pdf score using LilyPond.
+## A program that records a melody, transcribes it, analyzes it, composes a chorale or Baroque fugue using the user's melody and data extracted from Hooktheory's API, and creates both a MusicXML score and a pdf score using LilyPond.

 To record: